 Depending on your annual income, you have to repay all of your missed mortgage payments within 3-5 years on your residence in order to have a successful case.
 At the same time, you must pay your regular monthly payments going forward in time.
 To do this, you must have a regular income of some type; your income does not have to be a weekly paycheck as long as your income can be verified with pay stubs, bank deposits or some other proof.

 Chap.
 13 stops all foreclosure actions and other legal steps to take away your home from you and your family.
 All legal action is automatically frozen by the bankruptcy stay.
-The lawyers at Harlow, Adams & Friedman will work with you to prepare your Chap.
+The personal injury lawyers in Bridgeport at Harlow, Adams & Friedman will work with you to prepare your Chap.
 13 plan which describes how you will repay your creditors.
 You can also use Chap.
 13 to protect other valuable assets you may have such as motor vehicles, RV’s, or valuable items in your home.

 In general, Chapter 13 bankruptcy requires you to pay a fair percentage of your extra monthly income over a 3 to 5 year period.
 That amount is determined by an income test, known as the “means test” which calculates the amount of your extra, or disposable, income each month.